 With the extensive restrictions on public life that have come with the spread of the Corona virus, the closed cinemas, closed national borders between our three countries, and an uncertainty with regard to the coming developments over the next weeks, a solid, reliable festival preparation is no longer possible, meaning the festival itself cannot be carried out as planned.
 We are very sorry to make this decision.
 But the health of our team and of our guests takes priority!

 The 17th Neisse Film Festival should not be completely canceled, however.
-Details such as whether it takes place in a more compact form at a later date, or whether parts of the program can be offered online, are yet to be settled.
-Visit us online for the most current information on this: www.neissefilmfestival.net.
+New Date: 24.–27.09.2020 Visit us online for the most current information on this: www.neissefilmfestival.net.

 Here on our website you can find programs of past years for reference and inspiration.

 With the title "Films for Future", the focus series of the 17th Neisse Film Festival is taking a look at both global and local topics such as the depletion of resources, environmental pollution, manmade phenomena such as climate change and structure changes; the environmental and ecological movements in the GDR and a topic receiving considerable attention currently, namely the phaseout of brown coal mining.
 This topic is especially controversial in Lusatia, the region in which the film festival is also located.
 This selection of films will be accompanied by a podium discussion on the focus topic, exhibitions and a concert with Dota Kehr.